 - Monday, August 26, 2019 to Friday, September 6, 2019 – Individual resume review and career development meetings with Director of Corporate Relations

 - Sunday, September 1, 2019 – Graduate Student Academic Year Sign-in and Course Enrollments begin

-Course credit can be granted to students who elect to carry out a master’s research project under the supervision of a BCF-affiliated faculty member.
+Course credit can be granted to students who elect to carry out a master’s research project during the second year of study under the supervision of a BCF-affiliated faculty member.
 Currently enrolled students interested in pursuing research opportunities should contact the BCF Director of Graduate Studies, and seek a faculty advisor among the BCF-affiliated faculty.
 Master’s research projects can only be conducted while the student is enrolled full-time in the program.

 A list of recent research topics can be found below: